LifeWithVetta

 Extra: Market Snacks and Desserts You Should Try

 Beyond full meals, Thailand shines when it comes to snacks and sweets.
-Markets and night bazaars are the best places to find these.
+Markets and night bazaars are the best places to find these, and honestly, some of the best little food moments come from wandering and trying things you did not plan for.

 image.png